Hockey jersey: Fashion and media

 Hockey jerseys started to become more popular as a fashion choice with the general public starting with the expansion of teams like the San Jose Sharks and Mighty Ducks of Anaheim to southern California.
 As well as Wayne Gretzky being traded to the Los Angeles Kings around the same time.
 Jerseys started to be made with fashion in mind first at this time, with the NHL’s first alternate jersey program starting in 1995.
-For example, the first alternate of the Edmonton Oilers introduced was meant to be worn by fans of the team and fans of fashion alike, and to speak to skater culture.
-While pulling from team history for inspiration, it featured completely new elements such as bold new logos and the introduction of silver to the team.
+The first alternate of the Edmonton Oilers introduced was meant to be worn by fans of the team and fans of fashion alike, and to speak to skater culture.
+It featured completely new elements such as bold new logos and the introduction of silver to the team.
+Hockey jerseys have sold well since.
+The Utah Mammoth set a record for the highest sales day in their shared arena when their jerseys first launched.

 Starting in the early 2010's tossing a jersey onto the ice has become an extreme way of vocalizing displeasure with a team.
 This is seen mostly in Canada.
 It is done to show the fan is "giving up."
 The practice is mostly frowned upon, being seen as attention seeking.
 Maple Leaf Sports & Entertainment the owner of the Toronto Maple Leafs and their arena have banned and fined fans for throwing jerseys onto the ice.

+Other sports have involved hockey jerseys in their promotions.
+Some MLB teams have hockey jersey nights where the team colours and logos are used to create hockey style jerseys for giveaways.
+The Toronto Blue Jays giveaway has seen major interest with long lines ahead of gate opening, breaking giveaway records, and high resale prices.
+Some pro wrestling heels will wear hockey jerseys in ring of the local teams rival or recent trades in order to elicit boos from the crowd.
+The NBA was used to tease the release of a new Seattle Kraken jersey in 2023.

+There have been events that encourage people wearing hockey jerseys outside of areans, like USA Hockey hosting a "Hockey jersey day" encouraging fans to share their jerseys on social media.
+Chipotle has had meal deals for customers that come in wearing a hockey jersey on certain days.